-Three statutory probate courts exercise concurrent jurisdiction with the county court in all matters, but give preference to cases in which the court's jurisdiction is concurrent with the county court:
+Three statutory county courts exercise concurrent jurisdiction with the county court in all matters, but give preference to cases in which the court's jurisdiction is concurrent with the county court:

 County Court at Law No. 1 and

+Probate Court of Brazoria County 25.0222 91

+County Court at Law No. 2 and

 Probate Court of Brazoria County 25.0222

-County Court at Law No. 2 and

-Probate Court of Brazoria County 25.0222 85

 County Court at Law No. 3 and

 Probate Court of Brazoria County 25.0222

-,
+(Note: Brazoria County Court at Law and Probate

+Courts Nos.
+1, 2 and 3 are not statutory probate courts

+as that term is defined by Section 3 of the Probate

+Code.)